nuccinc/homebrew-nucc/README.md

 View full documentation at the above link.

-All code written and resently migrated to official NUCC repository by [phoenix](https://github.com/phx).
+All code written and recently migrated to official NUCC repository by [phoenix](https://github.com/phx).

 ## Install
 ```